redstone-finance/redstone-docs/docs/data-providers/system-requirements.md

 - 1GB of RAM
 - Reliable access to the Internet
-- At least 30 GB of storage
+- At least 30 GB of storage (mainly for logs data)